 Notoriously proud of her Kentucky roots (and given to superlatives), she knows the Bluegrass is one of the greatest places on earth and she intends to convince her fellow Kentuckians and the world of this truth.
 She also knows the Bluegrass has incredible potential to be so much more and she intends to help realize this potential.

-Renown for his “ZZ Top-esque” beard, Todd is actually entirely more unique than even his looks suggest.
-Not only has he launched Rubidine and founded Collexion, and now helps lead the innovative technology firm CirrusMio (with their online Civic Rush platform for non-profits, among others) – as you can tell, all of his works leave you scratching your head!
+Known for his “ZZ Top-esque” beard, Todd is actually entirely more unique than his style suggests.
+Not only has he launched Rubidine and founded Collexion, and now helps lead the innovative technology firm CirrusMio (with their online Civic Rush platform for non-profits, among other innovations).

 Eric Patrick Marr (Founder & Executive Director)